qvstork/Stopwatch/README.md

 # Stopwatch
 Simple stopwatch

-You can test with this link <3 https://codepen.io/qvstork/pen/GRMapQy
+You can test it with this link <3 https://codepen.io/qvstork/pen/GRMapQy